Affiliate Advisory Council

-- Crystal Sanford-Brown, NAEYC Governing Board Vice President and Liaison to the Council - Bloomfield Hills, MI.
-Term ends: 2022
+- Kelly Ramsey, NAEYC Governing Board Vice President and Liaison to the Council, Oklahoma City, OK.
+Term ends: 2025

 About the Council

 The Affiliate Advisory Council was created in 2015 and was designed to ensure that NAEYC Governing Board members and national staff have an advisory group they can access to better understand the needs, challenges and success stories of the Affiliate Network, and to learn from affiliate experience.
 Since its inception, the Affiliate Advisory Council has continued to focus on NAEYC’s strategic direction, and especially our commitment to Diversity, Equity and Inclusion.